selfbits/selfbits-angular2-sdk/README.md

 Sign in **OR** up using social providers.
 Opens a popup window, that leads the user through the social auth flow.

-**Note** Selfbits handles the complete OAuth flow in our backend.
-Please follow the Setup Guide in your Project > Authentication > Auth Provider
+__Selfbits handles the complete OAuth flow in our backend.
+Please follow the Setup Guide in your Selfbits Admin Panel under: Project > Authentication > Auth Provider__

 #### Parameters